Blackbird Has Spoken: Part 5

 "Your nurse say you have bad dreams.
 Tell me more?"

 "What can I say?
 I dream about the shooting.
-I can smell and taste the gun powder.
-I can hear the shot as if it's going off right next to me.
+I can see, hear, and smell the whole event.
 I relive it over and over again every time I have the dream."

 "This common with PTSD.
 When there is trauma, person dream vivid dream of what happened.
 They have flashbacks, like it happening right then.
 You have flashbacks, Ivy?"